 - We Used to Be Friends: He was friends with Columbo during World War II.

 Played by: Lynn-Holly JohnsonA young ice skating prodigy who is Kristatos' protégée.
 She has a tendency to develop crushes on men that are much older than her, including Bond.

-- Bratty Teenager: Once she is brought to St Cyril in Greece.
+- Bratty Teenage Daughter: While she isn't Kristatos' daughter, she certainly acts the part once she is brought to St Cyril in Greece.

 - Everyone Loves Blondes: She's blonde, and the most overtly sexual girl in the film.

 - Fille Fatale: For one thing, she isn't a virgin.
 Even Bond is left briefly speechless.

 - Girl of the Week: Averted.
 Bond really doesn't want to woo her.